Forecasting electricity prices with Amazon Chronos¶

 The tokenized time series is then used by a large language model (LLM).
 The LLM takes as input a sequence of tokens and returns the predicted next token.
 Subsequent future tokens are generated in an autoregressive manner by extending the initial input sequence with the previously generated tokens and feeding it back to the model.
 The generated tokens are then converted back to time series values by inverting the quantization and scaling transformations.

-We will compare Chronos' forecasts to the rolling forecasts of a SARIMA model which is re-trained each month on the same data that was provided to Chronos as context.
-We will find that Chronos and the SARIMA model have comparable performance.
+We will compare Amazon Chronos' forecasts to the rolling forecasts of a SARIMA model which is re-trained each month on the same data that was provided to Amazon Chronos as context.
+We will find that Amazon Chronos and the SARIMA model have comparable performance.

 Code¶